In this guide I want to outline the best campervan solar panels for your van build or conversion in 2022.

 1. Type of solar cell for your campervan – Silicon or CIGS?

 Most solar panels are typically made from silicon cells.
 Monocrystalline panels are made from a single crystal of silicon whereas as polycrystalline panels are made from multiple silicon fragments melted together.
 The mono crystalline panels are more efficient at collecting energy but are also more expensive.

 In real terms this 15-20% difference in efficiency simply means that the poly panels will need to be 15-20% bigger, to produce the same wattage as the mono panel.

 If you need lots of power but have limited space, you will need to invest in monocrystalline solar panels.
 The good news is these are constantly coming down in price.

 CIGS is a technology specific to flexible solar panels, consisting of cells made from copper, indium, gallium and selenium.
 This type of cell is comparably lighter than silicon, more robust, performs better in low light and is less susceptible to performance drop off when temperatures are at their highest.

 All these factors combined make CIGS technology perfect for campervans and motorhomes.
 However, all this does come with a hefty price tag.

-If you need to work out your power usage I suggest using this power calculator by bimble.
+To work out your power usage I suggest using this power calculator by Bimble.
 Once you know how much power your camper requires, you can start looking at panels with that wattage.